L0V3Y0UB43/msfvenom-to-c-shellcode/ReadMe.md

 This python script formats the shellcode that is created by 'msfvenom -f c'. as 'msfvenom -p windows/x64/exec CMD=calc.exe -f c' creates shellcode like this

+btw both shellcodes are the same if the c compiler has compiled it. its just for the human eye.
 ```
 "\x4d\x72\x20\x50\x6f\x6f\x70\x79\x42\x75\x74\x68\x6f\x6c\x65\x0a"
 "\x4d\x72\x20\x50\x6f\x6f\x70\x79\x42\x75\x74\x68\x6f\x6c\x65\x0a"